scot-taylor-ibm/compare-comply/schema.md

     - `contacts`: An array that defines the name and role of contacts that are identified in the input document.
       - `name`: A string that lists the name of an identified contact.
       - `role`: A string that lists the role of the identified contact.
-  - `effective_dates`: An array that identifies the effective dates of the document.
+  - `effective_dates`: An array that identifies the date or dates on which the document becomes effective.
     - `confidence_level`: The confidence level of the identification of the effective date.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: An effective date, which is listed as a string.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
-  - `contract_amounts`: An array that identifies the monetary amounts that are identified in the document.
+  - `contract_amounts`: An array that monetary amounts that identify the total amount of the contract that needs to be paid from one party to another.
     - `confidence_level`: The confidence level of the identification of the contract amount.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: A contract amount, which is listed as a string.
     - `location`: The location of the amount or amounts as defined by its `begin` and `end` indexes.
     - `provenance_ids`: An array that contains zero or more keys.
 Each key is a hashed value that you can send to IBM to provide feedback or receive support.
-  - `termination_dates`: An array that identifies the document's termination dates.
+  - `termination_dates`: An array that identifies the date or dates on which the document is to be terminated.
     - `confidence_level`: The confidence level of the identification of the termination date.
 Possible values include `High`, `Medium`, and `Low`.
     - `text`: A termination date, which is listed as a string.
     - `location`: The location of the date as defined by its `begin` and `end` indexes.